damienbod/ElasticsearchCRUD/README.md

 <a href="https://github.com/damienbod/WebSearchWithElasticsearchNestedDocuments">Using with NESTED documents (NEST for search)</a>

-<a href="https://github.com/damienbod/WebSearchWithElasticsearch">Simple autocomplete search (ElasticLINQ for search)</a>
+<a href="https://github.com/damienbod/WebSearchWithElasticsearch">Simple autocomplete search </a>

 ========================
 <strong>History</strong>